hxbaishikele/resume/_publications/en/2017-10-12-hybrid-data-mining-for-operation-maintenance.md

 [download preprint here]({{ site.baseurl }}/files/2017-10-12-hybrid-data-mining-for-operation-maintenance.pdf)

 Recommended citation: Peng, Y., Lin, J., Zhang, J. and Hu, Z.* (2017). &quot;A hybrid data mining approach on BIM-based building operation and maintenance&quot; <i>Building and Environment</i>.
 126: 483-495. doi: 10.1016/j.buildenv.2017.09.030

+This research was supported by the National Natural Science Foundation of China (No. 51478249 and No. 51778336) and the Tsinghua University-Glodon Joint Research Centre for Building Information Model (RCBIM).
+The authors would like to acknowledge the FM office of the Kunming Changshui Airport for providing the application case.

+Accession Number: WOS:000417010000040

+ISSN: 0360-1323

+eISSN: 1873-684X

+IDS Number: FO6WO